 To get back to the main road, you can simply ask the staff at Narra Hill to call a tricycle for you (P150 per ride).

-You can also bring a car.
-There are plenty of parking spaces available in Narra Hill.
+For those with cars: There are plenty of parking spaces in Narra Hill.
 Take note though that the road going there is very steep.
+Even the driveway inside the premises can be challenging, so you need to be a confident driver.

 Facilities